-In the scene in the bathroom when Patty Duke's character fights with Susan Hayward and rips off the latter's wig only to reveal a head of white hair that the actress had been hiding, Susan Hayward insisted on dyeing her own hair white for the scene as opposed to wearing a white wig as the studio had requested.
+In the scene in the bathroom when Neely O'Hara fights with Helen Lawson and rips off the latter's wig only to reveal a head of white hair that the actress had been hiding, Susan Hayward insisted on dyeing her own hair white for the scene as opposed to wearing a white wig as the studio had requested.
 Hayward, in a testament to her professionalism and commitment to the character, insisted on dyeing her own hair as she felt it would not only look realistic, but add more to the already tense scene.

 In the film, Jennifer - played by Sharon Tate - discovers she has malignant breast cancer.
 In reality, this mirrors what happened to author Jacqueline Susann who had a mastectomy in 1962.
 Cancer would ultimately kill Susann in 1974.

 After Jennifer North discovers Tony's terminal illness, she goes to have an abortion despite always wanting to have been a mother.
 The character is partially based on Marilyn Monroe, who was rumored to have had at least 12 abortions in her lifetime.
 These claims, however, could not be verified with any records, probably because at the time abortion was illegal in most states and she most likely underwent the procedures illegally so, for obvious reasons, they were probably kept secret.